NJIT-WIS/project-management-github-activity/.github/ISSUE_TEMPLATE/docker-ps.md

 ---
-name: Things I don't understand
+name: docker ps
 about: This is for adding issues that you don't understand
-title: Docker ps
+title: docker ps
-labels: Things we don't understand
+labels: Things I don't understand
 assignees: aaa373373

 ---